bhollis/jsonview/README.md

 -------------
 * **JSONView isn't displaying my file as JSON**: You are probably not serving the JSON with the "application/json" MIME type.
+* **Opening a local .json file uses the Firefox default JSON viewer**: You need to disable the built-in JSON viewer to use JSONView.
+Go to "about:config" and set "devtools.jsonview.enabled" to "false".

 JSONView is open source software under the MIT licence.